Keurig K45 Elite Review

 - Your choice of one of four colors: Black, White, Patriot Blue or Rhubarb ( a pretty magenta shade)

-- The removable drip tray (not dishwasher safe) will make cleanup easy and accommodates most travel mugs.
+- The removable drip tray makes cleanup easy and accommodates most travel mugs.

 - 48 oz reservoir which will produce approximately 6 cups worth of coffee